I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "Shego?
 What are you doing here?"
 Dementor demanded, yelling as always.
 He even looked outraged, before she had done anything, she noted.

 "You live here?"
 Dementor echoed before his mouth practically hit the floor of his hovercraft.
 And then he screamed.
 "That stupid cat!
 Of course it would end up somewhere like here!"
-If he was not wearing the helmet, he would have been tearing out his hair.
+If he were not wearing the helmet, he would have been tearing out his hair.

 Shego was confused by the outburst, but figured since Dementor was half-insane anyway, most things that came out of his mouth probably were mysteries that she would never get.
 Not to mention, thanks to his ridiculous accent, she barely understood him anyway.
 She crouched down into a defensive stance, in case his henchmen wanted to dance.
 They wisely did not move.